Financial Indicators: Data from FTSE100, as well as oil prices and gold prices.

 Rising cost of living in the UK (1 MB , PDF)

 The cost of living increased sharply across the UK during 2021 and 2022.
 The annual rate of inflation reached 11.1% in October 2022, a 41-year high, before subsequently easing.
-Recent data shows it fell from 6.8% in July to 6.7% in August 2023.
 High inflation affects the affordability of goods and services for households.

-UK consumer prices, as measured by the Consumer Prices Index (CPI), were 6.7% higher in August 2023 than a year before, down from 6.8% in July, and the lowest rate since February 2022.
-This was lower than was expected, with economists forecasting an increase to 7.0%.
+UK consumer prices, as measured by the Consumer Prices Index (CPI), were 4.0% higher in January 2024 than a year before, unchanged from December.

 A slowing or falling inflation rate means that prices are rising more slowly than before; it does not mean that price levels are actually falling.
 For example, if the annual inflation rate drops from 10% to 5%, this means prices are still 5% higher compared with a year before.

-Figures for inflation in September 2023 will be published by the Office for National Statistics on 18 October.
+Inflation data for February 2024 will be published by the Office for National Statistics on 20 March.

-Inflation rate expected to fall over rest of 2023
+Inflation rate expected to fall more gradually in 2024

-The average forecast among economists surveyed by the Treasury in the first half of September 2023 was for inflation to be 4.8% in the final quarter of 2023.
-This survey was conducted before the inflation data for August was published.
+The average forecast among economists surveyed by the Treasury in the first half of January 2024 was for inflation to average 2.2% in the fourth quarter (Q4) of 2024.

-This means that changes to prices that occurred more than a year ago, before August 2022 in this example, “drop out” of the annual inflation rate.
-Economists expect this effect to lead to the inflation rate generally falling during the remainder of 2023, as some past price increases – like the sharp increases in energy bills – “drop out” of the annual comparison.
+This means that changes to prices that occurred more than a year ago, before January 2023 in this example, “drop out” of the annual inflation rate.
+This effect led to the inflation rate falling during 2023, as some past price increases – notably the steep hikes in energy bills in 2022 – “drop out” of the annual comparison, a process expected to continue to a lesser degree in early 2024.

 Global and domestic causes of high inflation